flurrux/insta-loader/README.md

 ## latest update

-December 25th 2023
+February 23rd 2024

-i've published a release yesterday (v1.3.24) that was supposed to fix missing download buttons in stories, but it broke all the other download buttons.
+this release should fix missing download buttons in stories other than the main feed.
-sorry about that!
-the v1.3.24 release has been removed and i will try to test my releases more thoroughly in the future.

 ## current limitations are: